entropyxyz/entropy-docs/README.md

 ## License

 - Most things in `/docs` are licensed under [MIT](./LICENSE) unless otherwise specified.
 - Docusaurus is _currently_ [MIT](https://github.com/facebook/docusaurus/blob/main/LICENSE) licensed.
-The maintainers of _this_ repository have no control on what license Facebook, and thus the Docusaurus team, apply to their code.
+The maintainers of _this_ repository have no control over what license Facebook, and thus the Docusaurus team, apply to their code.